hyperb1iss/git-iris/docs/git-iris-architecture.md

 - Helps focus the AI on the most significant aspects of the commit

 This architecture provides a solid foundation for Git-Iris, allowing for maintainability, extensibility, and robust performance as the project grows and evolves.
 The modular design and use of well-established design patterns ensure that the system can be easily extended and modified as new requirements emerge.

+## 18. Changelog Generation System

+The Changelog Generation system is responsible for creating structured changelogs based on Git history:

+- Analyzes commits between specified Git references
+- Categorizes changes based on commit messages and file modifications
+- Supports different levels of detail (minimal, standard, detailed)
+- Integrates with the Instruction Preset System for customizable formatting
+- Utilizes the LLM Provider System for generating summaries and descriptions

+## 19. Release Notes Generation System

+The Release Notes Generation system builds upon the Changelog Generation system to create comprehensive release documentation:

+- Incorporates changelog information
+- Adds high-level summaries and overviews of changes
+- Supports customization through instruction presets and user-defined guidelines
+- Utilizes the LLM Provider System for generating user-friendly content

+## 20. Instruction Preset System

+The Instruction Preset System manages predefined sets of instructions for various documentation styles:

+- Provides built-in presets for common commit message and documentation formats
+- Allows users to create and save custom presets
+- Integrates with the Prompt Management system to guide LLM output
+- Supports different presets for commit messages, changelogs, and release notes